Business Visitor Visa: Applicant Guide

 How much does a UK Business Visitor visa cost?

-The cost to apply for a Business Visitor visa is £115 from 4 October 2023.
-However, if you are looking for a visit visa with a longer period of validity, one which will allow you to visit the UK a number of times for business purposes, the fee is much higher.
-For a 2-year visa the fee is £400 from 4 October 2023) or £771 for a 5-year visa from 4 October 2023.
+The cost to apply for a Business Visitor visa is £115 for a 6 month standard visa.
+However, if you are looking for a visit visa with a longer period of validity, one which will allow you to visit the UK a number of times for business purposes, the fee will be higher.

 For long-term Business Visitor visas, while these will allow multiple entries over the validity period of the visa, you will only be able to stay in the UK for up to 6 months on each visit.